 The affected departments will purchase the new publications.
 Money has been allotted for this purpose in the current budget.
 Training in the changes will be accomplished through the current program of continuing education and certification in the BNS Department.
 Code cycle change training is routinely conducted through the Middle Tennessee inspection community as standards are updated to reflect newer construction practices and technologies.
 Training will also be facilitated that will be available to contractors working in our community.

 Recommendation

-Staff recommends maintaining the current level of service.
+Staff recommends increasing the current level of service by adopting the most current, optional publication.